 Stowe Mountain Resort, Vermont: Cliff House

 Atop the gondola on Stowe Mountain Resort’s Mount Mansfield, the Cliff House brings panoramic-view seating with floor-to-ceiling windows that frame the surrounding alpine peaks.
 While a popular spot in winter, spring means it’s time to grab a seat on Cliff House’s outdoor deck.
-Its chef serves regional American cuisine with a rustic Vermont flair.
+The chef serves regional American cuisine with a rustic Vermont flair for lunch.
 Needless to say, this is a step up from your typical après-ski meal.

 Mt.
 Bachelor, Oregon: The Sun Bar